n6il/toolshed-boisy/README.md

 ## Building HDB-DOS and DriveWire DOS

-It is recommended to have lwtools installed (http://lwtools.projects.l-w.ca/).
-You will also need "makewav" from Toolshed installed to build WAV files.
+It is highly recommended to have [LWTOOLS](http://lwtools.projects.l-w.ca/) installed.
+You will also need "makewav" from ToolShed installed to build WAV files.
 See hdbdos/README.txt and the makefiles for different build options.

 To build all default flavors:
 ```